 - Toddlers, followed by infants are at greatest risk.

-- The majority of burn victims are African children - which relates to both the higher proportion of African children in the country and the fact that African families are traditionally of a lower income, and more likely to heat their homes with coal or wood burning fires, and have less space in which to boil water.
+- The majority of burn victims are African children - which relates to both the higher proportion of African children in the country and the fact that African families are traditional of a lower income, and more likely to heat their homes with coal or wood-burning fires, and have less space in which to boil water.

-- Infant scalding are most commonly from hot liquids such as tea, soup or water prepared for cleaning.
+- Infant scalding is most commonly from hot liquids such as tea, soup or water prepared for cleaning.

 While advances in medical science have meant that burn treatment protocols are improving all the time, nothing can take away the initial extreme pain and fear that comes with a burn injury.